 Living with Whiplash

 After an accident, whiplash symptoms may come on gradually.
-Accident victims may experience numbness and tingling in their extremities, stiffness in their neck and a decreased range of motion.
+Accident victims may experience numbness and tingle in their extremities, stiffness in their neck, and a decreased range of motion.
 Over time, this can result in pain, difficulty sleeping, and loss of enjoyment in life.

 Living with whiplash can be difficult, especially if the injury doesn’t heal quickly.
 A neck brace or cervical collar may need to be worn to limit the movement of the neck and head and facilitate healing.
 Accident victims, especially those in physical jobs, may be unable to work while they are recovering, which often creates extreme financial burdens for families that are already struggling after an accident.

-Whiplash can also cause accident victims to feel isolated and alone, which lead to depression, anxiety, and other psychological traumas.
+Whiplash can also cause accident victims to feel isolated and alone, which leads to depression, anxiety, and other psychological traumas.
 This can adversely affect personal relationships and overall quality of life for years.

 Whiplash injuries can be severe, and result in permanent disability if left untreated.
 Unfortunately, whiplash claims are often met with criticism and scrutiny after an accident, which makes it difficult for injured accident victims to recover damages and put their lives back together again.
-When this occurs, it is important to retain the services of an experienced Round Rock personal injury attorney.
-If you are suffering from whiplash, call Elissa I. Henry today at (512) 766-4529 for a free initial consultation and review of your case.
+When this occurs, it is important to retain the services of an experienced Round Rock Whiplash Lawyer.
+If you are suffering from whiplash, call Elissa I. Henry today at (512) 766-4529 for an initial consultation and review of your case.